deathworlders/online/content/books/deathworlders/chapter-82-moving-forward.md

 Renting an apartment was a strange experience, but it made sense.
 A Giving and a Taking, though thinking of a *hut* in terms of *money* was still a new taste in his mouth.
 He ended up renting in Adam’s building, even though it was slightly more expensive.
 Partly it was because it was closer to the places he was interested in going, but mostly it was because Adam needed someone strong nearby right now, so…friends help friends.
 Also, for the gym.
 Free access.

-He *needed* to beat *Criss-*chin, too.
+He *needed* to beat *Criss*-chin, too.
 Needed it more than *anything* besides maybe good food and good fucks.
 He hadn’t wanted to win something so strongly in his whole *life.*

 Which was strange.
 He *liked* the big Human, so maybe that was part of it?
 Gods only knew.

-Or maybe it was because *War-*horse had made such a *big* Giving to save them all, and now he was suffering the Taking.
+Or maybe it was because *War*-horse had made such a *big* Giving to save them all, and now he was suffering the Taking.
 Everyone loved him, but his strongest wish was that they get *better* than he ever was, so *Criss-*chin had done everything he could to Give that wish.

 That seemed right.
 Yan would make that Giving too, and do *everything* to keep his People the strongest.
 Their strength was their Giving to the Sky-Tribes.
-He loved *Criss-*chin and respected everything about him, but Yan would *not* let him Take that from his people!
+He loved *Criss*-chin and respected everything about him, but Yan would *not* let him Take that from his people!

-Though...right now, *Criss-*chin was so big and so unbeatably strong, it might be a very long while before Yan could manage that.
+Though...right now, *Criss*-chin was so big and so unbeatably strong, it might be a very long while before Yan could manage that.
 Righteous wasn’t Daar and wasn’t a god...nonetheless, the big human was everything Yan was, but much, much, *much* more.
 Righteous was so fast, so strong, so *hard* and tough, so endlessly able to fight and teach, so *skilled…*

-*War-*horse taught him well, and Yan would *earn* that strength, just like they did.
+*War*-horse taught him well, and Yan would *earn* that strength, just like they did.

 So he lived in Folctha, but lived in his own apartment, with his own pots and pans, and his own ‘futon’ to lie on, and his own comings and goings away from Ferd and the younger men.
 It gave him some distance, which was good.
 A blackcrest had to keep apart from the tribes if other Given-Men were to flourish.
 They were on-mission right now so it didn’t matter much, but since more than half their time was spent away, it was important to observe the magic.
 Given-Men *needed* to be dominant in their tribe.
 If they ever lost that, because the gods saw they were being led by a bigger, stronger Given-Man, they might stop growing in strength, or even wither away and die.
 The gods rewarded strength after all, and the strongest led.